CFD leverage and margin

 To see how leveraged CFDs work in practice, let’s take a look at an example.

-You want to trade 1000 shares in company XYZ, which has a current share price of $25.
-You could invest in XYZ using share dealing, or you could buy 100 XYZ CFDs.
+You want to trade 1000 shares in company XYZ, which has a current stock price of $25.
+You could invest in XYZ using a stock broker, or you could buy 100 XYZ CFDs.

 Either way, the total size of your position would be (25 * 100) $2500.

 XYZ’s margin requirement is 30%.
 So by using CFDs, you only have to deposit $750 to execute your trade.